Fragile superconductivity in the presence of weakly disordered charge density waves: Classical Monte Carlo Results

 \section{Classical Monte Carlo Results}

 Finally, we treat $e^{-S}$ as the Boltzman weight and compute the phase diagram that results by exact numerical Monte-Carlo evaluation of thermodynamic correlation functions.
-Of course, the down side of this is that it does not give analytic insight, and requires specific choices of model parameters, but it does allow us to verify the qualitative validity of the approximate analytic results discussed above.
+Of course, the down side of this is that it does not give analytic insight, and requires specific choices of model parameters, but it does allow us to verify the qualitative validity of some of the inferences made on the basis of the approximate analytic results discussed above.
 In the following we set $\kappa_\Delta=\kappa_\phi$, $\alpha_\phi=0.95\ \alpha_\Delta$, and $\gamma = \alpha_\Delta$.
 Since the calculations are carried out in 2D, this corresponds to setting the interplane couplings, $J_\Delta \ {\rm and} \ J_\phi=0$.

 To permit numerical solution, we discretize the continuum Hamiltonian, but with lattice constant (which is not physically meaningful) chosen smaller than the coherence lengths.
 The simulation is set on a square lattice with $(L_x,L_y)=(20,100)$ and periodic boundary conditions.
 The vector potential $\bm{A}$ is set to be $(-By,0)$.
 The Monte Carlo simulation is performed for 400000 steps, and measurement is done on the last 320000 steps.
 For systems with disorder, the whole process is averaged over 60 different disorder configurations.